dm13450/HawkesProcesses.jl/docs/src/inference.md

 ### Frequentist Inference

-Another (and potentially quicker) method of infering the parameters is to maximise the likelihood function.
+Another (and potentially quicker) method of inferring the parameters is to maximise the likelihood function.

 ```@example
 using Optim